shreyaadani/KryptoAlertAPI-18BCE10257/README.md

  ## INSTALLATION
- Pull the repository and Check out all the files in your local directory
+ Pull the repository and Check out all the files in your local directory (please check out ppt for understanding of the files and architechture)
  ## DATABASE SETUP
  <ul> Create Database Username= postgres and Password=postgres</ul>
  <ul>